-Distributing Content on the Web #
+Publishing content on the Web #

-Preparing for Distribution #
+Preparing for distribution #

 PACKAGE_DESC.txt #